Aliases for KCNK16 Gene

 GeneCards Summary for KCNK16 Gene

 KCNK16 (Potassium Two Pore Domain Channel Subfamily K Member 16) is a Protein Coding gene.
 Diseases associated with KCNK16 include Birk-Barel Syndrome and Maturity-Onset Diabetes Of The Young.
-Among its related pathways are Cardiac conduction and Sweet Taste Signaling.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
 An important paralog of this gene is KCNK17.